vmware-archive/isv-portal/docs/concourse.md

       secret_access_key: your-aws-access-key-don't-check-this-in!
       initial_version: 1.0.0
   ```
-1. add a job such as the following, to your pipeline:
+1. Add a job such as the following, to your pipeline:

   ```yml
   - name: build-tile